meteor/galaxy-docs/content/dns.md

 **Option 1**

-Follow the Hosting on a root domain instructions above; then enable Force HTTPS for the app on the Settings page.
+Follow the [Hosting on a root domain](#hosting-root-domain) instructions; then enable Force HTTPS for the app on the Settings page.

 **Option 2**